mechanicles/mechanicles.github.io/_posts/2018-03-04-faster-system-tests.md

 ---

 I’m not so familiar with Rails system tests, but recently we started to write system tests in our app.
-We do write model tests and controller tests which almost cover most of the business logic.
-Our app started growing a lot, and we found in some pages there were silly mistakes we had in our app which were related to JavaScript/Ajax, and which indirectly affected some of our customers.
+We do write model tests and controller tests which cover most of the business logic.
+Our app started growing a lot, and we found in some pages there were silly mistakes we had in our app which were related to JavaScript/Ajax, and which indirectly affected some of our users.

 Then our team decided to write down system tests for the pages where we use JavaScript/Ajax a lot.